Argentine Constitution of 1853: Elaboration of the Constitutional text

 The commission in charge of the redaction for the project was composed of Leiva, Gutiérrez, Gorostiaga, Colodrero and Ferré.

 Even though most provinces already had their own constitution which could have been used as a model, these were judged inconvenient for the national organization, for they followed a centralized model whereas the delegates wished to procure a federal organization.

-The models to follow were the few available constitutions: the Constitution of United States of 1787, the Spanish Constitution of 1812, the Constitution of Switzerland of 1832, the Chilean Federal Laws of 1826 and Political Constitution of 1833, and the republican constitutions of France of 1793 and 1848, but also in the work of Juan Bautista Alberdi.
-Exiled in Chile, months before he had sent a project of constitution to Juan María Gutiérrez, and towards Rivadavia's Unitarian constitution of 1826, which was adapted to the federal form, but also kept several parts untouched.
+The models to follow were the few available constitutions: the Constitution of the United States of 1787, the Spanish Constitution of 1812, the Constitution of Switzerland of 1832, the Chilean Federal Laws of 1826 and the Political Constitution of 1833, and the republican constitutions of France of 1793 and 1848, along with the work of Juan Bautista Alberdi.
+Exiled in Chile months before, Alberdi had sent a project of constitution to Juan María Gutiérrez, which adapted Rivadavia's Unitarian constitution of 1826 to the federal form but also kept several parts untouched.

 Gutiérrez and Gorostiaga, as part of the Constitutional Business Commission, were in charge of the redaction of the fore-project.

 Gutiérrez had already part of it through correspondence with Alberdi, to whom he suggested to include the second edition of his Bases, a developed project, to facilitate the constitutional work.
 The main job was in Gorostiaga's hands, who worked on it from December 25 to mid-February.
 Gorostiaga consulted mainly the Unitarian constitution of 1826 from which he took the sections on individual guarantees, the composition of the legislative, and the competence of the executive power.
 He also consulted the Constitution of the United States, from a poor but only available translation of Venezuelan military man Manuel García de Sena, and the work of Alberdi.

 Once finished the project found the resistance within the commission by Leiva, Díaz Colodrero and Ferré, particularly on the status of the Catholic Church within the state, and the position of the Buenos Aires city.

 The composition of the commission, in charge of the redaction of the text, was not very representative of the entire assembly.
-It had to be modified in the session of February 23 to let the project move forwards, though there was a delay of two months due to the political situation.
-On March 9 Ferré and Zuviría, who had been sent to negotiate with the revolved porteños, made a pact to reinstitute the deputies of Buenos Aires to the Convention, with representation according to population.
-The negotiations though didn't finish positively, and after a long wait the sessions were restarted on April 15 as requested by Urquiza, who pretended to have the full text by May.
+It had to be modified in the session of February 23 to let the project move forward, though there was a delay of two months due to the political situation.
+On March 9 Ferré and Zuviría, who had been sent to negotiate with the revolved porteños, made a pact to reinstitute the deputies of Buenos Aires to the convention, with representation according to population.
+The negotiations though didn't finish positively, and after a long wait, the sessions were restarted on April 15 as requested by Urquiza, who pretended to have the full text by May.